 Bery also unpinned the tweet thread from the top of her Twitter page, and she started posting tweets about a different dog…and I’m still not 100% sure why.
 Maybe I had embarrassed her or maybe my question had raised concerns that she didn’t want spreading.

-Bery eventually told me that she doesn’t work for the clinic…she simply helps injured dogs and asks for contributions online (which go directly to her bank account).
+Bery eventually told me that she doesn’t work for the clinic…she simply helps injured dogs and asks for contributions online (which go directly to her bank accounts).
 Given that she handles things solo, she’s probably operating without being registered as a legal charity.
 Maybe that’s why everyone was so sensitive about the issue.
 And I didn’t realize that before but honestly, I don’t care.
 I wasn’t here to burst her bubble or cause problems.
 I gave money to help this dog.

 The most reasonable argument was…